drrscuba/drrscuba.com/content/_index.md

 Dive, Rinse, Repeat

 It's what we love, it's what we do!
-Once you the scuba bug bites we think you'll agree!
+Once the scuba bug bites we think you'll agree!